cms-DQM/dqmsquare_mirror/README.md

 parse it, removing sensitive information, and show selections outside the P5 are.

 The architecture is sequential:
-* `grabber.py` - uses firefox webdriver (must installed on the same pc) & `selenium` library to load DQM^2 page and execute JavaScript and save a copy to local folder.
-It is also used to click on *log* button in order to get the logs of the jobs withing the page, click on *graph* button in order to get the link to the graph-images and then save them as separate files into the tmp folder
+* `grabber.py` - Runs in the background, fetching information from each FU and BU machine.
-* `server.py` - simple server to show html files.
-Also host Control Room and other services.
+* `server.py` - Simple server to serve the front-end, including the Control Room.
-* `dqmsquare_cfg.py` - for CFG and common code, run it to produce default `.cfg` file
+* `dqmsquare_cfg.py` - Loads environment settings and creates a configuration object, which is used by the application.
+See [`.env_sample`](./.env_sample_production) for available settings.

 The work is periodic: `grabber.py` retrieves information for each machine specified in `FFF_PLAYBACK_MACHINES` or `FFF_PRODUCTION_MACHINES` (depending on the arguments the grabber is launched with) through the `SERVER_FFF_MACHINE`, storing it into the database.

 Other scripts/files:
 * `dqmsquare_deploy.sh` - to download some extra software and run PyInstaller.
 We are using PyInstaller to pack python together with extra libraries (not a firefox!) into single executable ignoring lack of the software at P5 machines.
-* `dqmsquare_mirror.spec` - [DEPRECATED] Specifies the RPM properties.
-Check this file in order to change the files used for the installation and paths.
 * `services/dqmsquare_mirror@.service` - configuration of daemons for DQM^2 Mirror services
 * `services/dqmsquare_mirror_wrapper.sh` - used in order to define the working folder and execute dqmsquare_robber, dqmsquare_parser or dqmsquare_server